VitaCheung/HospitalProject3/README.md

 - Appointments - by
 - Patients - by
 - Careers - by Tin Wai Cheung
+  - Full CRUD and views
+  - Implementation of Administrator functionality (Only Admin can update and delete)
 - Volunteers - by Tin Wai Cheung
+  - Full CRUD and views
+  - Implementation of Administrator functionality (Guest can only view his/her record details, Admin can create, update and delete all records)
 - Donations - by
 - FAQ - by